 - up to 364 days in jail, and/or

 How soon a defendant may try to get his/her criminal record sealed turns on what class of crime he/she was convicted of: A misdemeanor mandates a 1-year waiting period after the case is closed whereas a gross misdemeanor mandates 2 years.
 But if the charges get dismissed . . . or if the defendant is found not guilty . . . then the defendant can immediately petition to seal the record.
 Learn more about sealing Nevada criminal records.

 Note that if prosecutors are unwilling to dismiss a defendant's charge for provoking a breach of peace, they may be instead willing to reduce it to a charge of the Nevada crime of unlawful assembly.
 Although unlawful assembly has the same penalties as inciting a breach of peace with words or gestures, it carries less of a social stigma.

 Arrested?
 Call . . . .

-If you've been accused of inciting a breach of peace or a riot under NRS 203.030 or NRS 203.040, Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) can discuss your options with your for free.
+If you've been accused of inciting a breach of the peace or a riot under NRS 203.030 or NRS 203.040, Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) can discuss your options with your for free.
 Their first goal is to try to get your charges dropped or reduced to a lesser offense.
-Otherwise they're prepared to fight for your innocence at trial.
+Otherwise, they're prepared to fight for your innocence at trial.

 We represent client throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.